Cape Cod Tide Chart

 Water disappears quickly, leaving miles and miles of sandflats and tide pools.

-Before you walk out on the flats - know when the tide will turn to incoming, and get yourself back to shore well before that time!
+Before you walk out on the flats, it's critical that you know when the tides will turn to incoming, and that you get yourself back to shore well before that time!

-[FYI: Tides aren't quite as dramatic on Nantucket Sound or the Atlantic Ocean, but the same care should be taken on those beaches, too.]
+[FYI: The water level changes are not quite as dramatic on the Ocean or the Sounds.
+But the same care should be taken on those beaches, too.]

 Boaters